rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * The meta-musing (Evolution of a Musing)
 * Where do I stand on the number of forthcoming musings?
 (And how many lines are in the file?)
+    * Can I rearrange this first?
+* Things get in the way.
+How long did it take to respond to that piece on writing?
+* Some really disjoint and/or last-minute musings.
+* I keep falling behind on things I want to write.
+Sometimes that's because of things like [An unexpected musing that was longer than normal](overloads).
+* Comment from someone who I did not know read me: "As a relatively new faculty member, I appreciate the alternate narrative to what I hear from the administration."

 Stack-o-musings
 ---------------